 From Wall Street's skyscrapers to the neon of Times Square and Central Park's leafy paths, New York City is widely regarded as the heart of the US.
 It pulses with vibrant energy during the day and is magical at night.
 From incredible art galleries and museums to some of the best restaurants and most iconic buildings in the world, the Big Apple’s vibrant cultural scene makes for an unparalleled experience for visitors.
 There is so much to see and do that it is impossible to cover every cultural highlight in a single trip.
 Visitors with limited time should head for the main attractions: the Statue of Liberty, MoMa and the Empire State Building, while those with more time can begin to explore the city’s lesser-known neighbourhoods and outlying green spaces.
 No matter how you choose to spend your time and no matter how high your hopes are, New York is guaranteed to exceed even the highest of expectations.

 Sharing the island of Hispaniola with Haiti, the Dominican Republic is not your typical Caribbean destination.
-While it does have the idyllic beaches and aquamarine waters the archipelago is famous for, it also has unique geographical and cultural features that set it apart.
-From its vibrant, rhythmic merengue music and warm, party-loving people, to its lonely desert lowlands and ancient Taino rock art, it certainly keeps travellers on its toes with its diverse offerings.
-There’s so much to do, see and explore here: sunbathing on exquisite beaches; snorkelling, scuba diving and whale-watching along the coast; experiencing the island’s fauna and flora on ecotourism tours; dancing the night away at clubs in the many cosmopolitan cities; enjoying fabulous local cuisine; and playing golf on world-class courses.
+Endowed with the idyllic beaches and aquamarine waters that the archipelago is famous for, its unique geographical and cultural features are what set it apart.
+From its vibrant, rhythmic merengue music and warm, hospitable people to its lonely desert lowlands and ancient Taino rock art, it certainly keeps travellers on its toes with its diverse offerings.
+There's so much to do, see and explore here: sunbathing on exquisite beaches, snorkelling, scuba diving and whale-watching along the coast.
+Experience the island's fauna and flora on ecotourism tours, dance the night away at clubs in the many cosmopolitan cities, enjoy fabulous local cuisine, and play golf on world-class courses.

 Dominican Peso (DOP; symbol RD$).
 Notes are in denominations of RD$2,000, 1,000, 500, 100 and 50.
 Coins are in denominations of RD$25, 10, 5 and 1.